Aaronong/rng.js/README.md

 # rng.js

-rng.js is a random number generator that allows you to generate the nth number of a random number sequence in logarithmic time.
+rng.js is a random number generator that allows you to generate the _nth_ state in log(_n_) time.
 The library was implemented using the [PCG algorithm](http://www.pcg-random.org/).

 ## rng.js Features